MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-setup-oidc-aad.md

 ---
 # Azure Active Directory B2C: Sign in using Azure AD accounts through a built-in policy

-This article shows you how to enable sign-in for users from a specific Azure Active Directory (Azure AD) organization built-in policies.
+This article shows you how to enable sign-in for users from a specific Azure Active Directory (Azure AD) organization using built-in policies.

 ## Create an Azure AD app